briceagm/FinalProject/README.md

 1. Search product
 2. Add product to cart
 3. Go to Books Page
+4. Delete product from cart
+5. Has 47 locations of points of sales

 The third feature 'Books Menu' has 3 scenarios:
 1. Has 11 categories of the books on the menu
 2. Change number of books per page to 16 books per page
 3. Sort books by the ascending price
+4. Check the logo button

 To create this project I used the Python programming language with the PyCharm IDE.